Our Superintendent: Dr. Tammy Campbell

 Education and Experience

-Dr. Tammy Campbell brings over 20 years of experience as an educator, principal, executive director of teaching and learning, and executive director of instructional programs.
+Dr. Tammy Campbell brings over 20 years of experience as a classroom teacher, principal, executive director of teaching and learning, and executive director of instructional programs.
 Her experience includes a leadership role at University of Washington Center for Educational Leadership, and most recently, assistant superintendent for learning and teaching.

 What is Your Vision?

-- 2010 presentation at WERA on the Keys to Implementing Standards Based.
+- 2010 presentation at WERA on the Keys to Implementing Standards Based Grading